Thailand2

 Compensation and Severance

-Severance pay depends on the time served, starting at 30 days’ pay for those with more than four months of service, and moving up through six bands to 400 days’ pay for those with at least 20 years’ service.
+Severance pay for dismissal without cause depends on the time served, starting at 30 days’ pay for those with more than four months of service, and moving up through five further bands to 400 days’ pay for those with at least 20 years’ service.

-• Workmen’s Compensation Fund (between 0.2% and 1% employer, depending on the type of work, level of risk involved, and the previous safety record of the employer)
+Employers are also required to contribute between 0.2% and 1% of salary into the Workmen’s Compensation Fund.
+The level of contribution varies, depending on the type of work, level of risk involved, and the previous safety record of the employer).

 It’s also important to note that foreign employees will need their own private medical cover.